DariusDuta065/resume-site/content/projects/chem-app.md

 ## Context

 My mother has been teaching biochemistry at the university and has been working with college students wanting to become medics for the past 30 years.
-She has always wanted to simplify the information and make it as logical as possible while also benefitting from digitalisation in a country where the government is not actively looking to integrate technology in the public education system.
+She has always wanted to simplify the information and make it as logical as possible while also benefitting from digitalisation in a country that is not actively looking to integrate technology in the public education system.

 Wanting to change the status quo, she allied with a colleague of her and they asked me if it was possible to build a simple web app where they could create their own lessons in digital format.
 The goal is for their students to always have the information with them by using a phone or a laptop to access the app anytime.